jozefg/blog/posts/2014-09-29-abstraction-existentials.markdown

 ---
-title: Abstract Types are Existential
+title: Notes on Abstract and Existential Types
 tags: haskell, types
 ---